 joseph@arthurmorganschool.org

-This is Joseph’s first year at AMS.
+This is Joseph’s second year at AMS.
 He’s starting as a houseparent and math teacher.
-He grew up in Nashville until moving to Pennslyvania for college.
+He grew up in Nashville until moving to Pennsylvania for college.
 Joseph has spent many summers as a counselor next door to AMS at Camp Celo.
 He is excited to lead hikes in the area and share his love of math and the sciences with students.

 Middle school memory: I had an incredible English teacher who encouraged me to read what I liked.
 That led to me reading every science fiction book in the library and everything ever written by Isaac Asimov.
 That started my love for science and I haven’t stopped since.